Yamato-Security/hayabusa/doc/AnalysisWithJQ-English.md

 There is a problem though.
 You may notice errors saying `jq: error (at <stdin>:10636): Cannot index string with string "Type"`.
-Any time you see the error `Cannot index string with string`, it means that you are telling `jq` to output a field that does not exist.
+Any time you see the error `Cannot index string with string`, it means that you are telling `jq` to output a field that does not exist and therefore is a wrong type.
 You can get rid of the errors by adding a `?` to the end of the field.
-This tells `jq` to check if the field exists and then output it only if it exists.
+This tells `jq` to ignore the errors.

 Example: `cat results.json | jq 'select ( (.EventID == 4624) and (.Details.Type? == 3) )'`